megansmithmath/megansmithmath.Github.io/Connect.md

 <br>
 <br>
-description: >
   <p align="center">
-  I’m actively pursuing a data analyst role.
+  <span>I’m actively pursuing a data analyst role.
 If you know of any opportunities, I’d love to talk with you to learn more.
-Otherwise, connect with me on LinkedIn to follow my data journey, and stay tuned for more future data projects.
+Otherwise, connect with me on LinkedIn to follow my data journey, and stay tuned for more future data projects.</span>
   </p>